Laminate Flooring Costs Explained

 Waste Removal

-You may need to consider the cost of hiring a skip, which is typically between £180 – £320.
-Alternatively, you may be able to take waste from home improvements like this over to a recycling centre.
-However, it's important to check the rules in your local area — as they do vary from place to place.
+You may need to consider the skip hire cost when removing old flooring, which is typically between £180 to £320.
+Alternatively, you may be able to take your waste to a local recycling centre, if they accept the materials.

 Cost of Laminate Flooring on Stairs